 The Lost City remains an iconic example of Latin American cinema, and its lush visuals and ambitious storyline continue to captivate audiences.
 Wherever it was filmed, the locations only serve to further enhance the film’s timeless appeal.
 So where was the Lost City filmed?
 The setting may be Cuba but it wasn’t filmed there.

-The Lost City Filming Locations
+Full List of The Lost City Film Locations

 - Palacio Nacional, Santo Domingo, Dominican Republic

 - New York, USA

 The Story of The Lost City

 The Lost City is a 2005 drama set against the backdrop of Fidel Castro’s Cuban Revolution.
 The story follows Fico Fellove (Andy Garcia), an exiled Cuban nightclub owner who returns to his homeland after 20 years to reconnect with his brother, Ricardo (Enrique Murciano).
 Upon arriving, Fico discovers that Ricardo has become a committed revolutionary, while his beloved Havana has been taken over by Batista-era criminals.

 In an attempt to save the city and reunite with Ricardo, Fico must convince both sides of the revolution—the revolutionaries and the criminals—to come together for a common cause.
 Along the way, he also finds love with a beautiful Cuban woman named Aurora (Inés Sastre).